 If your family member dies abroad, bringing their dead body home for last rites can add more worries to an already suffering situation.
-There are a number of reasons why you might be upset.
+However, there are a number of reasons why you might upset.
 Like, what do you do first?
 Who to contact first?
+How To Transport a Dead Body from the UK To India?
 What are your responsibilities?

 Transporting a dead body by air from one country to another is the process of repatriation which is a very painful and stressful process.
 Every country has different rules for dead body repatriation.